-Facebook is updating their newsfeed again.
+Facebook is updating its newsfeed again.
 In what some bloggers are already calling #friendmageddon (because marketing can’t go a year without the world ending), Facebook plans to emphasize personal stories and de-emphasize third-party content in newsfeeds.
 That means Facebook users get to see more stories from their friends and family.

 But it also means they get to see less of businesses — like yours.
 That’s just the tip of the iceberg.
 These five points go into more detail about the potential impact of “#friendmageddon.”

 1. Significantly limited organic reach

 The short version of this update is simple: Facebook wants to promote personal stories over page stories.
 That means you’ll probably see a decline in the organic reach and engagement of your page content.
 In an official statement, Facebook said they “anticipate that this update may cause reach and referral traffic to decline for some Pages.”
 But that’s not the biggest problem with the update.

 The biggest problem is that page traffic has already declined.
 SocialFlow already observed a 42% drop in organic reach from January to May.
 Graph via SocialFlow So how bad will the newsfeed be after implementation?

 That’s an open-ended question that we can’t answer quite yet, but it’s definitely concerning.
 At this point, your best bet is to monitor your organic reach and seriously consider using Facebook’s paid options if you haven’t yet started.
 But that’s only if the decline in organic is extreme.

 There’s no reason to expect that — at least not yet.

 2. Emphasis on relevance

 Facebook’s newsfeed update also stresses relevance.
 So it’s not just about personal relationships, but also a user’s interest.
 So say you sell running shoes.

 The friend of an employee likes your page, and their profile indicates that they’re also interested in weight loss and dieting.
 Running shoes are related to that — so you would expect that your company’s posts would show up organically on that person’s newsfeed.
 But right now, that’s up in the air.

-That kind of semantic association may be a bridge too far for the new algorithm, at least based on what we currently know.
+That kind of semantic association may be a bridge too far for the new Facebook algorithm, at least based on what we currently know.
 However, just because you’re not directly related to someone’s interests doesn’t mean you can’t reach them.
 Let’s go back to that friend of your employee.

 Let’s say you share something on your page that highlights a shoe sale you’re having.
 That employee shares it, too.
 Now we’re in a different ballpark.

 If someone else is sharing your content, Facebook is much more likely to boost that post in organic newsfeeds since it’s essentially a word-of-mouth recommendation.
 It’s kind of like marketing on Reddit.
 You can post content all you want — but self-promotion probably won’t get much done.

 You need the support of users behind each individual post to get the organic reach you want.
 And if you can’t get that, your page may be in trouble.

 3. Shift to paid traffic

 Of course, it’s still too early to tell.
 But collectively, Facebook page users can assume that there’ll be an increased emphasis on paid promotion if organic reach continues its decline.
 That means more publishers paying more money for the same amount of exposure.

 In other words, it’s lost money for advertisers.
 With Facebook’s biggest interest still being social networking — as opposed to delivering news or Page posts — it’ll be interesting to see how far they take this newsfeed update, since it could completely change the minds of advertisers.
 If pushed too far, will companies shell out the cash to stay relevant on Facebook?

 Or will they get sick of the social network and try their luck elsewhere?
 That’s an easier question to answer for some companies more than others.
 Smaller businesses will obviously feel more of a pinch, and larger businesses will have the upper hand against smaller competition.